 Motion sickness bands

-Maybe it’s psychological, but I truly believe these acupuncture pressure point bands are gold.
+Maybe it’s psychological, but I truly believe these motion sickness bands are gold.
 They are a great natural alternative to OTC motion sickness meds that can have side effects.

 I am the worst at staying hydrated, despite my dry skin and frequent headaches constantly reminding me to rehydrate.
 These following things have helped replenish my fluid levels while on the road.

 Coconut water powder

 I’m not a big fan of plain old water, but I can definitely get behind coconut water powder packets.
 Stashing these packets into my carry-on has revived me on more than one lengthy plane ride.